Jon-Burr/RDFAnalysis/doxygen/markdown/Scheduler.md

 The variable dependencies can usually be deduced from the structure of the call and filter dependencies are specified as extra argument at the end of the call.

 When building the computational graph the scheduler will add all dependencies of a particular action in before it.
-It will try to place filters as early as possible.
 This allows easy creation of a histogram with preselections, just by listing the preselection as a filter dependency.

 @subsection Scheduler_Costs Costs